yarisvt/tyk-docs/tyk-docs/content/transform-traffic/jq-transformations.md

 ## <a name="introduction"></a>Introduction

+> This feature is experimental and can be used only if you compile Tyk yourself own using `jq` tag: `go build --tags 'jq'`

 If you work with JSON you are probably aware of the popular `jq` command line JSON processor.
 For more details, see here https://stedolan.github.io/jq/.

 Now you can use the full power of its queries and transformations to transform requests, responses, headers and even context variables.